Wesmania/game-life-report/source/index.rst

 * Community servers are NOT competition to the companies after the game is no longer supported, by definition.

-* Taking away game ownership is NOT an acceptable consequence of a videogame company no longer wanting to support the online DRM.
+* Taking away game ownership is NOT an acceptable consequence of a video game company no longer wanting to support the online DRM.
 Give a good justification here!

 * Having to compete with older games is NOT a justification for killing them.
-  It wasn't a justification for books, wasn't for radio shows and movies, wasn't for theatre, isn't for videogames.
+  It wasn't a justification for books, wasn't for radio shows and movies, wasn't for theatre, isn't for video games.

 * The fact that online games receive updates with new content is NOT a justification to kill them once they stop being profitable.
 It is not the